BEST LIGHTWEIGHT BASS COMBO AMP

-There is no doubt that this bass combo amp by TC electronic is the lightest bass amp on the market that can easily be heard over a band at rehearsal as well as medium sized venues.
-If this model is not big enough for you, TC Electronic offer a bigger 300 watt version.
+There is no doubt that this bass combo amp by TC electronic is the best lightweight bass combo amp on the market.
+It can easily be heard over a band at rehearsal as well as medium-sized venues.
+If this model is not big enough for you, TC Electronic offers a bigger 300-watt version.

 This amp is packed with features that many bass amps don't offer.

 - It comes with two-tone print options which you can switch between very easily with a footswitch should you wish.
 Toneprint allows you to create your own sounds/effects or download from other famous guitarists from the TC website.